z4kn4fein/stashbox/docs/usage/lifetimes.md

 ## Per-request lifetime

 <!-- div:left-panel -->
-The requested service will be re-used within the whole resolution request.
+The requested service will be reused within the whole resolution request.
 For each individual request a new instance will be created.

 <!-- div:right-panel -->